TvHeel/Github-Pages-Example/index.md

 |   Technical skills as a security specialist   |   Your portfolio shows that you are a technical security expert with  complete and in-depth knowledge and skills, and that you can help,  inform and assist others.                          |   Your portfolioshows  that you can perform the main  technical specialist tasks in a skilled manner and the teacher has  confirmed this by providing positive feedback.                                   |   Your portfolio shows first technical learningactivities and products  as a security specialist.
 Teacher feedback shows that the quality of  your skills is satisfactory.                  |   You have started developing your technical security skills, but not  produced and evaluated any completed learning activities yet.                                    |   Your portfolio does not yet demonstrate any progression as a  technical security specialist, or the demonstration is not clear enough  for the teachers.                                   |
 |   Procedural skills as a security specialist  |   Your portfolio shows that you have demonstrated AND IMPROVED security  procedures and reporting products for the chosen specialism.
 Teachers  have confirmed this with positive feedback.  |   In your portfolio you demonstrateand evaluate the main procedural best-practices and reporting productsof a security specialist, and the teacher has confirmed this by providing positive feedback.      |   Your portfolio shows your first procedural activities and reporting  products as a security specialist.
 Teacher feedback shows that the  quality of your skills is satisfactory.          |   You have started developing your procedural and reporting skills as a security specialist, but not produced and evaluated any completed learning activities yet.      |   Your portfolio does not yet demonstrate any progress on the  procedural and reporting side of being a security specialist, or the  demonstration is not clear enough for the teachers.     |

-Technical Red teaming skills are related to (IT) security technical skills, such as (but not limited to): hacking techniques (scripting, enumeration, privesc, pivoting, covert channels, exploitation, cracking, ...), physical security (locks, physical access tokens), offensive hardware (rubber ducky, dropbox, etc.), different target platforms (IoT, OT, mobile, ..) and environments (Windows, Linux, Android, ...).
+Technical red teaming skills are related to (IT) security technical skills, such as (but not limited to): hacking techniques (scripting, enumeration, privesc, pivoting, covert channels, exploitation, cracking, ...), physical security (locks, physical access tokens), offensive hardware (rubber ducky, dropbox, etc.), different target platforms (IoT, OT, mobile, ..) and environments (Windows, Linux, Android, ...).

 ### Onderbouwing (Technical skills)
 Wat betreft technische vaardigheden vind ik dat ik op voldoende zit.
 Ik heb mijn goedgekeurde leerplan gevolgd en alle activiteiten gedaan die daarop stonden.
 Daarin heb ik ook aspecten meegenomen vanuit eigen interesse, denk hierbij aan de [P4WNP1](/interest/rp) en de [CTF](/interest/HTB-CTF).
-Indien mensen vragen hadden heb ik ze ook geholpen waar ik dat kon.
+Indien mensen vragen hadden heb ik ze ook geholpen waar ik kon.

 ### Onderbouwing (Procedural skills)
 Procedurele red teaming vaardigheden zijn gerelateerd aan het werken op een gestructureerde manier en het rapporteren van activiteiten en resultaten.
 Dit semester heb ik bij mijn activiteiten gewerkt op gestructureerde manieren.
-Bij Hack The Box (en andere pentesten) heb ik gewerkt via de cyber kill chain fasen en ook zo gestructureerd gerapporteerd.
+Bij [Hack The Box](/must/htb) (en andere pentesten) heb ik gewerkt via de cyber kill chain fasen en ook zo gestructureerd gerapporteerd.
 Verder heb ik ook een pentest gedaan bij het echt bedrijf, en hier goed mee gecommuniceerd en een Plan Van Aanpak(PvA) gemaakt.
 Knowledge sharing heb ik ook gedaan in het R&D project, dit ging dat met name over de resultaten die ik had met het pentesten.